fiskl-accounting/help-docs/docs/getting-started/Journies/bank-data-import.md

 ---

-## Create Bank & Credit Card Ledger account
+## Create bank & credit Card ledger account

-Try our interactive demo to learn how to create a `Ledger Account` for your bank or credit card transactions.
+Try our interactive demo to learn how to create a `ledger account` for your bank or credit card transactions.

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
   <iframe